 The Consolidated Entity retains the right, at any time, to reduce or withdraw an approved line of credit limit or facility.

 (b) Contingencies

-As at 30 June 2016 and 2015, the only significant contingent liabilities relate to a bank guarantee for \$450,450, which covers the Credit Union's office lease arrangement.
+As at 30 June 2017 and 2016, the only significant contingent liabilities relate to a bank guarantee for \$450,450.
+This covers the Credit Union's office lease arrangement.